lsolesen/billy-php-sdk/README.md

 PHP SDK for [Billy's Billing API](https://billysbilling.com/api) version 2 only from the Danish accounting program [Billy's Billing](http://www.billysbilling.dk/).

-**Note:** This SDK only works with API v2.
-We have a new SDK in the works for v2.
-See also [v1 PHP-SDK](https://github.com/billysbilling/billysbilling-php).

 ## Examples

 The API for this PHP-SDK is still in development.
 Use with care.
 Please see the test files in the tests directory at the moment.